Deep-Jiwan/IOTProcessing/README.md

 ## Usage
 1. **Sensor Node Setup**:
-   - Place device certificates in `On-Prem/Sensor-Node/certs/` (do not upload to GitHub).
+   - Place device certificates in `On-Prem/Sensor-Node/certs/`
    - Build and run the sensor node Docker containers using `docker-compose`.
 2. **AWS Setup**:
    - Deploy Lambda functions and configure IAM policies as per the templates in `AWS/`.
+Make sure to replace the ARN with your specific resources
    - Set up IoT Core rules to forward messages to SQS.
 3. **On-Prem Monitoring**:
-   - Use `On-Prem/docker-compose.yaml` to start InfluxDB, Grafana, VPN, and Cloudflared for local data access and visualization.
+   - Use `On-Prem/docker-compose.yaml` to start InfluxDB, Grafana, VPN, and Cloudflared for local data access and visualisation.
+   - Make sure to expose the InfluxDb via HTTPS for AWS Lambda to POST data to it.

 ## Security
-- **Never upload certificates, private keys, or secrets to GitHub.**
 - Use environment variables or `.env` files for sensitive configuration.

 ## Requirements